-An interface is a blueprint of a class.
+An interface in Java is a blueprint of a class.
 It has static constants and abstract methods.

-The interface is a mechanism to achieve fully abstraction in java.
-There can be only abstract methods in the interface.
-It is used to achieve fully abstraction and multiple inheritance in Java.
+The interface in Java is a mechanism to achieve abstraction.
+There can be only abstract methods in the Java interface, not method body.
+It is used to achieve abstraction and multiple inheritance in Java.

-It cannot be instantiated just like abstract class.
+It cannot be instantiated just like the abstract class.

 There are mainly three reasons to use interface.
 They are given below.

-The java compiler adds public and abstract keywords before the interface method and public, static and final keywords before data members.
+The Java compiler adds public and abstract keywords before the interface method.
+Moreover, it adds public, static and final keywords before data members.

-In other words, Interface fields are public, static and final bydefault, and methods are public and abstract.
+In other words, Interface fields are public, static and final by default, and the methods are public and abstract.

 Multiple inheritance in Java by interface

-If a class implements multiple interfaces, or an interface extends multiple interfaces i.e. known as multiple inheritance.
+If a class implements multiple interfaces, or an interface extends multiple interfaces, it is known as multiple inheritance.

-Note: A class implements interface but One interface extends another interface.
+A class implements an interface, but one interface extends another interface.

-Note: An interface can have another interface i.e. known as nested interface.
+Note: An interface can have another interface which is known as a nested interface.
 We will learn it in detail in the nested classes chapter.
 For example: